VHF - UHF DIPLEXER Project

 Next, make the last 2 coils L4, L5, except now wind the coil around the

-3mm bolt, for these coils you only need 1.5turns.
+3mm bolt, for these coils you only need 1.5 turns.

 Use the same method as you did above for the L2 coil.